Akaban/www/content/consulting.md

 Don't hesitate to check out my Curriculum Vitae [here](https://drive.google.com/file/d/1XjAle4wFmJ8BBG66kwvmyJ4cSATOLsW-/view?usp=sharing).
 More social media links are available on the top of this page.

 Interested?
-Drop me an [email](mailto:bryce@tichit.net) and we'll arrange a call!
+Feel free to book a slot in my [calendly](https://calendly.com/bryce-tichit) at your convenience!
 I'm looking forward to our collaboration.

 Bryce Tichit